AlanFreed/VolterraIntegralEquations.jl/README.md

 14) Young, A., "Approximate product integration," *Proceedings of the Royal Society, London*, **A-224** (1954), 552-561.

 15) Zener, C., *Elasticity and Anelasticity of Metals*.
 Chicago: University of Chicago Press, 1948.

+## Version History

+### Version 0.1.1

+Rearranged order of fields in the three viscoelastic data structures so that they conform with the order of other data structures used for solvers in this family of software.

+### Version 0.1.0

+Initial release.